learn-co-curriculum/dsc-k-nearest-neighbors-lab/README.md

 ## Getting Started

-We'll begin this lab by creating our classifier.
-To keep things simple, we'll be using a helper function from the scipy library to calcluate euclidean distance for us--specifically, the `euclidean()` function from the `scipy.spatial.distance` module.
+You'll begin this lab by creating a classifier.
+To keep things simple, you'll be using a helper function from the scipy library to calcluate euclidean distance&mdash;specifically, the `euclidean()` function from the `scipy.spatial.distance` module.
 Import this function in the cell below.

 ```python